fruitybagel/pianounroll/README.md

 I remember when I got a rush of excitement when I read that **python** was added to FL.
 Until it wasn't really...

-Well, pianounroll is a way to escape sandboxing in python environment within fl pianoroll.
+Well, now pianounroll is a way to make that a reality by escaping poor-taste sandboxing in python environment within fl pianoroll.

 pianounroll consists of two main components:
 - python library patch within fl